 Notifications of Imported Leads

-IRIS can send a notification when leads have been imported as a result of the POST URL.
-In order to turn on this setting, please contact IRIS Support and provide a list of email addresses that should receive the notification.
-The email addresses do not have to be IRIS CRM users.
+The CRM can send a notification when leads have been imported as a result of the POST URL.
+In order to turn on this setting, please contact the CRM Support and provide a list of email addresses that should receive the notification.
+The email addresses do not have to be CRM users.
 To notify specific users about leads they are assigned to, use Status Triggers.